 MicroArtTM Semi-Permanent Makeup.
 MicroArtTM is a proprietary technology developed by acclaimed Hollywood entrepreneur and former special effects makeup expert Tanya York — with the help of a team of mechanical engineers and cosmetic biochemists.

 The goal was to develop a makeup procedure that would look more natural than any form of permanent or semi-permanent makeup and eliminate all side effects.
-Side effects of other forms of permanent makeup range from short term, such as down time, scabbing, bruising and heavy bleeding to the long-term side effects such as scarring, inks that change colors on the skin and makeup that changes shape over time due to the skin’s aging process.
+Side effects of other forms of permanent makeup range from short-term, such as downtime, scabbing, bruising and heavy bleeding to the long-term side effects such as scarring, inks that change colors on the skin and makeup that changes shape over time due to the skin’s aging process.

 MicroArt is an entirely new generation of permanent makeup.
 It has eliminated all such side effects through:

-- Equipment: Specialized equipment developed by MicroArt for unrivalled precision.
+- Equipment: Specialized equipment developed by MicroArt for unrivaled precision.
 Unlike the equipment used in other low-tech permanent makeup that costs hundreds to a couple thousand dollars, MicroArt equipment is custom engineered to micro-surgical quality and costs about $80,000 each.

 - Clinics: MicroArt procedures are performed only in a certified, professional medical office passing regular, stringent County Health Department inspections.

 - Products: Special, natural pigments developed that will not change color and are hypoallergenic (safe for your skin).

 - Technique: Proprietary techniques developed over the years to ensure the ideal, custom shape and color is provided to each client.

 - Technicians: All technicians are personally trained, full-time, for months and certified by Master MicroArtist Tanya York.
 MicroArt Technicians are not licensed to perform services on Ms. York’s clients until their work is indistinguishable from hers.